corgikit/pancake-document/products/pottery/README.md

 ## **Ready to Participate?**

-If you are clear about the product structure, the risks and the fees – see this page on [how to participate](https://docs.pancakeswap.finance/products/pottery/how-to-play-pottery) from the PancakeSwap web UI and other [Pottery FAQ](https://docs.pancakeswap.finance/products/pottery/pottery-faq)!
+If you are clear about the product structure, the risks and the fees – see this page on [how to participate](https://docs.zexdex.app/products/pottery/how-to-play-pottery) from the ZexdexApp web UI and other [Pottery FAQ](https://docs.zexdex.app/products/pottery/pottery-faq)!